SDP fails in bid to have POFMA-linked case against Manpower Minister heard in open court

 Secretary-General Chee Soon Juan, chairman Paul Tambyah and vice-chairman John Tan arrived in court early on Thursday morning for the in-chamber hearing for the case that is linked to directions under the Protection from Online Falsehoods and Manipulation Act (POFMA).

-Thursday's hearing had initially been set for a hearing in chambers between SDP and Mrs Teo, and was the party's next step after they failed to get correction directions from Mrs Teo cancelled.
+Thursday's hearing had initially been set for a hearing in chambers, and was the party's next step after they failed to get correction directions from Mrs Teo cancelled.

 The minister had rejected SDP's application to cancel correction directions she issued under the new Protection from Online Falsehoods and Manipulation Act (POFMA) for three posts SDP had made online regarding local employment.

-However, the hearing became one between the SDP and the Attorney-General after the party indicated that it intended to apply for its summons against Mrs Teo heard in open court, where the public can attend.
+However, the party indicated that it intended to apply for its summons against Mrs Teo heard in open court, where the public can attend.

+Deputy Attorney-General Hri Kumar Nair told reporters outside the court that Justice Ang Cheng Hock had rejected SDP's application as he did not think there was "any special reason" for it to be heard in open court.

+Senior Counsel Nair said the test for it to be heard in open court was not public interest, but whether there were any special reasons.

 SDP made three main arguments to have the hearing in open court: First, that the matter involved a government ministry and a political party contesting in the next election; that members of the public should be able to attend and listen to arguments for themselves as it is important that there be trust in institutions including the courts; and that there is legal precedence for the hearing to be heard in open court.

-SDP's summons against Mrs Teo will now resume in chambers in the High Court on Thursday.
+SDP's summons against Mrs Teo will now resume in chambers in the High Court on Thursday, with the AGC representing the ministry.

+The case drew interest, with a small crowd gathering outside the courtroom on Thursday morning.
+They include The Online Citizen editor Terry Xu, social activist Jolovan Wham and veteran journalist Bertha Henson.

 HOW IT STARTED